pdf-raku/PDF-Class-raku/README.md

 Note: at this stage, only the `JPEG` and 'GIF' image formats are supported.

-For a full description of `.set-graphics` options, please see PDF::Doc::Type::ExtGState.
+For a full description of `.set-graphics` options, please see PDF::Struct::ExtGState.

 ### Text effects

 To display card suits symbols, using the ZapfDingbats core-font.
 Diamond and hearts colored red:

 ```
-use PDF::Doc;
+use PDF::Struct::Doc;
-my $doc = PDF::Doc.new;
+my $doc = PDF::Struct::Doc.new;
 my $page = $doc.add-page;

 $page.graphics: -> $_ {